BlackCapCoder/breakout/doc.md

     d      => PowerMagnet
     ESCAPE => Quit

-Moreover, the keys can be edited in `main.cpp`
+Moreover, the keys can be edited in `main.cpp` (arrow keys are not supported- they were too expensive)

 # Workflow